chiral-carbon/chiral-carbon.github.io/posts/2021/intro-post.md

 # Keeping It Simple

-It should come as no surprise to anyone that writing about oneself is a conspicuously difficult thing to no matter how facile it may seem on surface.
+It should come as no surprise to anyone that writing about oneself is a conspicuously difficult thing to do no matter how facile it may seem on surface.
 Yet by a stroke of (incredibly good) luck here I am, doing a self-introduction online despite my unreasonable aversion to being perceived, as ludicrous as that may sound.

 There are many things, however, that I could say about myself.
 I am easily distracted, largely indecisive and interested in pursuing too many varied things.
 I have a propensity to vacillate between having an outburst of inititative and doing nothing at all.
 I prefer cold weather to hot and I really hope to be able to play Paganini's Caprices on the violin one day.
 I do not understand a thing about web development and am endlessly fascinated (but woefully underinformed) by artificial intelligence and its applications.
 I love learning languages and learning about languages, and I am perpetually trying to understand my relative position and privilege in the world.
 I would like to read more history, politics and visit every corner of the world, and feel happy to just *be* - without having to attach the worth of my life to what I accomplish or don't accomplish.